HadisRe/SmartTaintRL/README.md

 ## Overview

-SmartTaintRL is a novel framework that combines taint analysis with deep reinforcement learning to detect and localize Bad Randomness vulnerabilities in Ethereum smart contracts.
+SmartTaintRL is a framework that combines taint analysis with deep reinforcement learning to detect and localize Bad Randomness vulnerabilities in Ethereum smart contracts.
 Unlike traditional approaches that rely on pattern matching or exhaustive path exploration, our method uses a Deep Q-Network (DQN) agent to intelligently prioritize high-risk execution paths.

 ### Key Features